Nespresso Vs Espresso | (How These Machines differs?)

 1- Taste

-The difference in taste is mainly due to the difference in coffee to water ratio.
-Espresso machines usually use a ratio of coffee to water between 1:1.5 and 1:2.5, while Nespresso machines use a ratio of about 1:5.
-That means espresso machines have more than twice as much coffee per shot as Nespresso machines.
+The difference in taste can be attributed to the difference in coffee to water ratio.
+Espresso machines usually use a ratio of coffee to water between 1:2, while Nespresso machines use a ratio of about 1:3 to 1:4.

 Secondly, Espresso machines use fresh ground coffee beans to brew a shot, whereas Nespresso capsules are also fresh thanks to their specialized packaging, but they’re certainly not as fresh as freshly ground coffee beans.